Croquetx/thecolony/README.md

 ## First realtime 3D adventure/shooter

-This code is made available under the GPL 2.0 license.
+This code is made available under the Apache 2.0 license.
 There are all three versions here:
 - Colony for Macintosh
 - Colony for PC